spiral/docs/orm/basics.md

 ```

 #### FindByPK
-In cases where you would like to find your record based on it's primary key value (usually "id") we can use method `findByPK`.
-Method will behave same way as `findOne` if no entity can be found.
+If you would like to find your record based on it's primary key value (usually "id"), we can use the method `findByPK`.
+This Method will behave the same way as `findOne` if no entity is found.

 ```php
 $user = User::findByPK(1);
 dump($user);
 ```

-The most often option is to find model based on provided primary key or return client exception on failure, spiral does not embedds any application specific logic into ORM component so you have to raise an exception by your own, fortunatelly it's pretty easy to do:
+The most common option is to find the model based on the provided primary key or return client exception on failure.
+Spiral does not embed any application specific logic into the ORM component, so you have to raise an exception on your own.
+This is pretty easy to do:

 ```php
 public function index($id)